BSidesSF/volunteer-runbook/README.md

 ## How to Deploy

+GitHub Pages are configured to serve files from the root of the `deployed` branch.

 [GitHub actions](.github/workflows/deploy-static-site.yml) are set for this repo.
 Upon a commit or merge to main the Github runner will rebuild the site and push it to the `deployed` branch for GitHub pages

 To deploy changes manually, run `deploy.sh` The `mkdocs gh-pages` command will build and commit it to the `deployed` branch.
 GitHub Pages is set to serve the files committed to the root of `deployed`